Medically reviewed by Drugs.com. Last updated on Oct 11, 2022.

 - List any symptoms you're experiencing, including those that seem unrelated to the reason for which you scheduled the appointment.

-- List key personal information, including any major illnesses, stresses and recent life changes.
+- List key personal information, including whether you're pregnant or have any major illnesses, stresses or recent life changes.

 - Make a list of all medications, vitamins and supplements you're taking, including the dosage information.